dsett/FedSentencing/README.md

 The Federal Courts handle between 75,000 and 105,000 cases a year.
 That's a relatively small number: there are more than 8 million state property crimes alone every year.
 Federal cases tend to be of larger significance.
 The Constitution or federal law has been violated, the US is a party, federal land is involved or state lines have been crossed.
 Federal proescutors select the cases.
 The most common offenses: drug trafficking, immigration, firearms and fraud.

-SDNY prosecutors often maintain a high profile, and have gone on to become governors, Supreme Court justices and even Nobel laureates.
-Notable alums include Rudolph Guliani and Mary Jo White.

 ### Some famous Southern District of NY Cases:

 - Injury and loss of life claims from sinking of the Titanic